xieweiAlex/English_Learning/words/2022/words-Jan.md

 well, we still stick with the same theme of **tempo** but we move on to a more challenging exercise

 So please try to avoid wasting her time with female **jibber** **jabber**.
+So many people around the country have **consigned** people's rights to the graveyard.

+If this works, we're going back to **wampum**. -